JamesMaroney/dropbox-js/README.md

 `onError` recieves a reference to the XMLHttpRequest object.<br />
 `onDownloadProgress` and `onUploadProgress` are directly attached to the XMLHttpRequest object. see: https://developer.mozilla.org/en-US/docs/Web/Events/progress

+Returns a Promise if supported by the runtime environment, otherwise `undefined`.
+See **Promises** below.

 ## Authentication
 ```
 dropbox.authenticate('client_id', handlers);